-Although vapes are not medical devices, side effects for the user may occur.
+Although e-cigarettes are not medical devices, side effects for the user may occur.
 But these side effects are not a given.
 Because of the many variables in devices and e-liquid on the market, as well as the differences in frequency and method someone vapes, the side effects are often situational instead of universal.

 Disclaimer: Medical studies and official surveys to reference for vaping side effects are sorely lacking, with most focusing on overall health and vaping.
 To compensate for that, Google keywords and search traffic data were used to see what side effects were most searched for.
 Social media posts and threads were also referenced—such as vape forums’ health-related topics.
 Finally, since we at Vaping360 are all vapers, our experiences continually inform us.